 Can I Drive?

-Dilation doesn’t typically affect your distance vision.
+Dilation doesn’t typically affect your distance vision, unless you are farsighted and don’t have glasses to correct your vision.
 But because your pupils can’t control the amount of light going into your eyes, the glare outside may bother you.
 For some people, that makes it unsafe to drive.

 If you’ve never had your eyes dilated, get someone else to drive you home from your appointment.
 Once you’ve had it done, you’ll know whether dilation means you can’t drive after an exam.